 In 2013, Lorde completed Year 12 at Takapuna Grammar School.

-In 2013, The Love Club EP was commercially released after gaining traction online.
-The EP's single, "Royals", topped charts in multiple regions and spent nine weeks at number one on the Billboard Hot 100.
+In 2013, The Love Club EP was commercially released, and its single, "Royals," topped charts in multiple regions and spent nine weeks at number one on the Billboard Hot 100.

-Lorde won four New Zealand Music Awards at the 2013 ceremony.
+In 2013, after her breakthrough, Lorde won four New Zealand Music Awards.

 In February 2014, Pure Heroine sold over one million copies in the United States, making Lorde the first female artist since Adele in 2008 to achieve this with a debut album.

-In April 2014, Lorde joined the surviving members of Nirvana to perform "All Apologies" during the band's induction ceremony at the Rock and Roll Hall of Fame.
+In April 2014, Lorde performed "All Apologies" with the surviving members of Nirvana during their induction ceremony at the Rock and Roll Hall of Fame.

-Lorde was parodied in the South Park episode "Rehash", broadcast in December 2014.
+In December 2014, Lorde was parodied in the South Park episode "Rehash".

-In 2014, Lorde appeared in Time's list of the most influential teenagers for the second time and was included in Forbes 30 Under 30.
+In 2014, Lorde appeared in Time's list of the most influential teenagers and Forbes 30 Under 30.

-In 2014, Lorde chose not to return to Takapuna Grammar School to attend Year 13, focusing instead on her music career.
+In 2014, Lorde chose not to return to Takapuna Grammar School to attend Year 13, choosing to focus on her music career.

 In 2014, Lorde curated the soundtrack for the film The Hunger Games: Mockingjay – Part 1.

-In 2015, Lorde earned a Golden Globe nomination for Best Original Song for "Yellow Flicker Beat" from The Hunger Games: Mockingjay – Part 1 soundtrack.
-She was also featured on Disclosure's song "Magnets".
+In 2015, Lorde received a Golden Globe nomination and was featured on Disclosure's song "Magnets".

 In 2015, Lorde received a Golden Globe nomination for Best Original Song as a songwriter for "Yellow Flicker Beat".

-In 2015, Lorde recorded "Team Ball Player Thing", a charity single, as part of the supergroup Kiwis Cure Batten, with all sales going towards research for the cure of Batten disease.
+In 2015, Lorde recorded "Team Ball Player Thing", a charity single, as part of the supergroup Kiwis Cure Batten to support research for the cure of Batten disease.

-In January 2016, Lorde relocated to Ponsonby, an inner-city suburb of Auckland.
+In January 2016, Lorde relocated to Ponsonby, Auckland.

 From late 2013 to early 2016, Lorde was in a relationship with New Zealand photographer James Lowe.

-As of May 2017, Lorde's album Pure Heroine had sold four million copies worldwide.
+As of May 2017, Pure Heroine had sold four million copies worldwide.

 As of June 2017, Lorde had sold over five million albums worldwide.

-In December 2017, Lorde cancelled her scheduled June 2018 concert in Israel due to an online campaign supporting the Boycott, Divestment and Sanctions (BDS) movement.
-She cited her unawareness of the political turmoil and considered cancellation the 'right decision'.
+In December 2017, Lorde faced political controversy when she cancelled her scheduled June 2018 concert in Israel following an online campaign by Palestinian solidarity activists supporting the Boycott, Divestment and Sanctions (BDS) campaign.
+Lorde stated that she was unaware of the political turmoil and decided that "the right decision at this time is to cancel".

-In 2017, Lorde collaborated with producer Jack Antonoff for her second studio album Melodrama, which received widespread critical acclaim and debuted atop the US Billboard 200.
+In 2017, Lorde released her second studio album, Melodrama, collaborating with Jack Antonoff.
+The album was critically acclaimed and debuted atop the US Billboard 200.

-In 2017, Lorde's parents married in a private ceremony on Cheltenham Beach.
+In 2017, Lorde's parents, Sonja Yelich and Vic O'Connor, married in a private ceremony on Cheltenham Beach.

-In March 2018, Lorde's North American leg of her Melodrama tour took place, featuring Run the Jewels, Mitski, and Tove Styrke as opening acts.
+In March 2018, Lorde's North American leg of her Melodrama tour took place with Run the Jewels, Mitski, and Tove Styrke as opening acts.

-In November 2018, Lorde became a patron of MusicHelps, a musical charity helping New Zealanders who are vulnerable to or experiencing serious health issues.
+In November 2018, Lorde became a patron of MusicHelps, formerly the New Zealand Music Foundation, a musical charity helping New Zealanders who are vulnerable to or experiencing serious health issues.

-Lorde placed at number 12 on NPR's 2018 readers poll of the most influential female musicians of the 21st century.
+In 2018, Lorde placed at number 12 on NPR's readers poll of the most influential female musicians of the 21st century.

-In January 2019, Lorde visited Antarctica, an experience that would later be documented in her book, 'Going South'.
+In January 2019, Lorde visited Antarctica, which was later documented in her book "Going South" released in November 2020.

-In May 2020, Lorde revealed she started working on her third studio album with Jack Antonoff following the death of her dog Pearl.
+In May 2020, Lorde started working on her third studio album with Jack Antonoff following the death of her dog Pearl.

-In November 2020, Lorde announced the release of 'Going South', a book documenting her January 2019 visit to Antarctica with photos by Harriet Were.
+In November 2020, Lorde announced the release of "Going South", a book documenting her January 2019 visit to Antarctica with photos taken by photographer Harriet Were.

 On 25 May 2021, Lorde was announced as a headlining act for Primavera Sound's June 2022 festival, marking her first live show performance in over two years.

-In 2021, Lorde ventured into indie folk and psychedelic styles for her third studio album, Solar Power.
-The album reached number one in Australia and New Zealand but polarised music critics and fans.
+In 2021, Lorde released her third studio album, Solar Power, which reached number one in Australia and New Zealand but received mixed reviews.

-Lorde headlined Primavera Sound's festival in June 2022, which was her first live show performance in over two years.
-She was announced as a headlining act in May 2021.
+In June 2022, Lorde headlined the Primavera Sound festival, which was announced on 25 May 2021, marking her first live show performance in over two years.

 In August 2023, Lorde debuted the songs "Silver Moon" and "Invisible Ink" during her concert at the Boardmasters Festival in Cornwall, England.